AssemblingTheFuture/zdynamics/content/pages/programacion-basica-robots.md

           </p>

-      - question: How is this different from what we have today?
+      - question: ¿Obtendré algún certificado al finalizar el taller?
         answer: >-
           At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a